ana-maria21/unit2cc/README.md

 This is a project exploring the theme of creative computing

-It aims to gain knowladge and experience in physical computing alongside digital resources
+It aims to gain knowledge and experience in physical computing alongside digital resources

 *Personal experiences:*